prayansh910/Fruit-Freshness-Detector-prototype-/README.md

 Potential future enhancements include:

-* Training a CNN-based Fresh vs Rotten classifier.
+- Training a CNN-based Fresh vs Rotten classifier.
-* Using a dedicated fruit freshness dataset.
+- Using a dedicated fruit freshness dataset.
-* Supporting vegetables and other food categories.
-* Building a web application interface.
-* Deploying the model using Streamlit or Flask.
+- Adding support for vegetables.
-* Combining multiple visual features instead of relying solely on variance.
+- Combining multiple image features instead of variance alone.
+- Building a Streamlit web application.
+- Deploying the project on the cloud.

 ---

 ## 📚 Learning Outcomes

-Through this project, the following concepts were explored:
+This project helped in understanding:

-* Computer Vision Fundamentals
+- Computer Vision Fundamentals
-* Image Classification
+- Image Classification
-* Feature Extraction
+- Feature Extraction
-* NumPy Image Processing
+- NumPy Image Processing
-* Hugging Face Transformers
+- Hugging Face Transformers
-* Rule-Based Decision Systems
+- Rule-Based Classification Systems
-* Model Evaluation and Testing
+- Model Evaluation and Testing

 ---

+## 💡 Conclusion

+This project successfully demonstrates a prototype approach for fruit freshness estimation using image classification and variance-based analysis.

+Although the model has limitations, it serves as a strong proof-of-concept and provides valuable insights into computer vision workflows, image processing, and AI-based decision making.

+---

 ## 👨‍💻 Author

-Prayansh Gupta
+**Prayansh**

 B.Tech – Artificial Intelligence & Data Science

+Galgotias College of Engineering & Technology

-Prototype project developed for learning and experimentation in Computer Vision and AI.
+Prototype project developed for learning and experimentation in Computer Vision and Artificial Intelligence.